Civil War Sesquicentennial Resources

 Tennessee in the Civil War

-Tennessee in the Civil War: The Best of the Tennessee Historical Quarterly is a twelve-volume book series which will reprint more than 400 articles from the Tennessee Historical Quarterly, which were published between 1942 and 2010.
+Tennessee in the Civil War: The Best of the Tennessee Historical Quarterly is a twelve-volume book series containing reprints of more than 400 articles from the Tennessee Historical Quarterly, which were published between 1942 and 2010.
 First in the series is also entitled Tennessee in the Civil War.
-Additional volumes, to be published through 2015, will examine great battles, controversial leaders, firsthand accounts, occupation, experiences on the homefront, women's roles, the triumph of African Americans, and the legacy of the Civil War.
+Additional volumes examine great battles, controversial leaders, firsthand accounts, occupation, experiences on the homefront, women's roles, the triumph of African Americans, and the legacy of the Civil War.
 The series is an official project of the Tennessee Civil War Sesquicentennial Commission and features series editor Dr. Carroll Van West, director of the Center for Historic Preservation and the Tennessee Civil War National Heritage Area at Middle Tennessee State University.

-Copies of the books are available online and at various events throughout the Sesquicentennial.
+Copies of the books are available online.
 To learn more about the series, visit the Tennessee Historical Society.
-For information on upcoming commemorative events, visit the Tennessee Civil War Sesquicentennial Commission.

 Civil War Newspapers